-Unlike some towns, North Fort Myers isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in North Fort Myers are a mix of both white- and blue-collar jobs.
+North Fort Myers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Fort Myers is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in North Fort Myers who work in office and administrative support (19.77%), sales jobs (15.93%), and management occupations (6.49%).
+There are especially a lot of people living in North Fort Myers who work in sales jobs (15.07%), office and administrative support (14.36%), and management occupations (7.82%).

 One of the nice things about North Fort Myers is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In terms of college education, North Fort Myers is nearly on par with the US average for all cities of 21.84%: 18.80% of adults 25 and older in North Fort Myers have a bachelor's degree or advanced degree.
+The percentage of adults in North Fort Myers who are college-educated is close to the national average for all communities of 21.84%: 19.39% of the adults in North Fort Myers have a bachelor's degree or advanced degree.

 The most common language spoken in North Fort Myers is English.
 Other important languages spoken here include Spanish and French.